Can Scottie Scheffler and the U.S. defeat Rory McIlroy and Europe?

 English, a member of the victorious 2021 team, has a win this year at Torrey Pines and two major runner-ups (both to Scheffler at the PGA and Open Championship).
 He would be among one of the more brutal snubs should he not get a spot at Bethpage.
 He went 1-2 in 2021, partnering with Tony Finau.

-Henley, who partnered with Scheffler at last year's Presidents Cup, won the Arnold Palmer Invitational this year and currently sits fourth in the team points race.
-A strong showing at Greensboro's Wyndham Championship in early August β where he has four top-10s since 2020 β will firmly put him on the team.
+Henley, who partnered with Scheffler at last year's Presidents Cup, won the Arnold Palmer Invitational this year and currently sits fifth in the team points race.

 Team USA Players On The Bubble